jean-gvh/MongoDB_Neo4j_API/README.md

 ```

 ### Set up the MongoDb Database
-Once you have created your account, created your project and choosen the freetier option for your atlas cluster, do these steps in order have the right set up.
+Once you have created your account, created your project and choosen the freetier option for your atlas cluster.
-Use the mongoimport CLI tool to import the Movie JSON document in the repo. with the following command.

-mongoimport --uri
-mongodb+srv://<USERNAME>:<PASSWORD>@<CLUSTER_NAME>/<DATABASE> --collection <COLLECTION> --type json --file /your-project-dirctory/Movies.json

 ### Set up the Python environment